-The idea is simple.
-Choose 3 words to guide your day-to-day choices and actions.
-When you find yourself wondering about a new project, for instance, ask yourself: Does this align with my three words?
+The idea is simple: choose 3 words that guide your day-to-day choices and actions on your path toward your future goals.
+And when, for instance, you find yourself wondering about a new project ask yourself: Does this align with my three words?

 How to Choose Three Words

 - Make sure you choose words that are easy to remember.
-In 2018 I went with a Japanese word Mochu and I could never remember the word.
+In 2018 I went with the Japanese word Mochu, and I could never remember the word.

 - Chris suggests trying to make the words actionable.
 For example, expand is better than bigger.
 He probably has a good point, but I haven’t struggled with this myself.

 - Stick with the same 3 words for the entire year.
-Again I have no experience changing my words mid-year, but Chris reports that when he has, the mucks up!
+Again, I have no experience changing my words mid-year.
+However, Chris has, and apparently, it mucks up the approach.

 - The words don’t have to mean anything to anyone but you.
-Don’t worry about having to explain them — although I must admit I enjoy telling people about my words.
+And don’t worry about explaining them – although I must admit I enjoy telling people about my words.

 - The more utilitarian the word can be, the better.
-These words are your guiding light for the year.
+Remember, these words are your guiding light for the year.